 - During all College disciplinary proceedings, you may have an advisor of your choice present.

 - You will not be required to be in the same room as the accused at the same time.

 - You will have the right not to have irrelevant prior sexual history admitted in a campus hearing.

 - We will not use the informal complaint procedure in cases of sexual assault.

-- You will have the right to make an impact statement at a disciplinary hearing and to have that statement considered by the Conduct Board in determining its sanction.
+- You will have the right to make an impact statement at a disciplinary hearing and to have that statement considered by the hearing panel in determining its sanction.